aksharagyana/cautious-fortnight-docs/README.md

       DynamoDB.prefix.list  | gateway-endpoint-id  | if you are using gateway endpoint, gateway endpoint can route only to S3 and dynamo DB via public ip.
-This route can be on public/private subnet on-premises           | VPN-gateway-id       | To connect to on prem via VPN gateway to-other-VPC          | other VPC-id         | if you are peering VPC's in a point-to-point fashion other-routes-via-TGW  | transit-gateway-id   | Transit gateway to connect upt 5000 VPCs in a region, other transit gateways in X region, VPN
+This route can be on public/private subnet on-premises           | VPN-gateway-id       | To connect to on prem via VPN gateway to-other-VPC          | other VPC-id         | if you are peering VPC's in a point-to-point fashion other-routes-via-TGW  | transit-gateway-id   | Transit gateway to connect upt 5000 VPCs in a region, other transit gateways in X region (Including interface endpoints), VPN.
     - Example of route tablle of private subnet Destination           | Target               | Comments
       ------------          | -------------        | ----------------